pikesley/catering-college/README.md

     sudo apt-get install curl ; bash <(curl -s https://raw.github.com/gist/186939179c776758d8aae317b63fa87c447b821fb420a4/catering-college-installer)

-We'll create a new user (I've used 'chef') and add them to the 'admin' group (the shortest path to sudo happiness, at least on Ubuntu).
+What the above is actually doing: we create a new user (I've used 'chef') and add them to the 'admin' group (the shortest path to sudo happiness, at least on Ubuntu).
 Then:

     NEWUSER=chef
     sudo useradd -m ${NEWUSER} -s /bin/bash